 The degree of deviation from the image analysis % cover value depended significantly upon the quadrat.
 Some quadrats were more problematic than others; this was consistent with the range of % cover and could be partly attributed to the more patchy coverage of opportunist algae in some quadrats which is much harder to estimate accurately.
 It is evident, as in previous years, that those quadrats with a mid percent cover range generally resulted in a higher level of deviation (Figures 1 and 2) with less consistency between estimates.
 Those quadrats with either a very high or low percent cover appeared much easier to estimate accurately total cover.
-This was consistent across both seagrass and macroalgae.
-This trend was most significant within the seagrass tests with the exception of seagrass quadrat 6 which was consistently problematic for all participants, however with an estimated % cover of 64.36 this is consistent with the mid range problem area.
+This trend is more evident from the macroalgae quadrats.
+For seagrass the lower % cover ranges clearly show a lesser degree of deviation between the mean and the image analysis but this is not so apparent for the higher % cover ranges where there is a high degree of scatter.
+This is likely to be due to the nature of seagrass which is often thin and patchy with long strands making it difficult to estimate the % cover.

+Page 9

-Figure 1: Average deviation from % cover of macroalgae as estimated using ImageJ
+Figure 1: Scatter graph showing the mean level of deviation per quadrat from the mean % cover across all three test methods for macroalgae.

-Figure 2: Average deviation from % cover of seagrass as estimated using ImageJ
+Figure 2: Scatter graph showing the mean level of deviation per quadrat from the mean % cover across all three test methods for seagrass.

-There were some differences between the methods of estimation used.
-Both the macroalgae and seagrass tests showed fewer 'Fails' in test C (25 squares) when comparing against Z-scores from ImageJ and when comparing Z-scores from the population mean, for which seagrass only recorded 1 'Fail'.
-Test B (100 squares) produced the least favourable results for both tests when comparing Z-scores from ImageJ and in contrast produced the most favourable results when comparing against the sample mean.
-In general the pass rate using Z-scores against image analysis showed a much higher number of 'Fails', in total this amounted to 171 and 130 within the macroalgae and seagrass tests respectively.
-This was significantly higher than when results were compared against the sample mean producing a total of 34 and 24 'Fails' for the macroalgae and seagrass respectively.
-Comparing the average % covers across all quadrats for each of the tests (Table 1) shows that test B (100 squares) results in a higher % cover than for the other two tests.
-This suggests that this method is over estimating the actual % cover.
-This is also seen in the level of deviation from the image analysis results which again is much higher compared with the other methods of % cover estimation; this is also consistent with previous years.
+There are also noticeable differences between the different methods of estimation used.
+Both the macroalgae and seagrass tests showed fewer 'Fails' in test B (5 x 5 square grid) when comparing against Z-scores from ImageJ and when comparing Z-scores from the population mean.
+Test C (10×10 square grid) continues to produce the least favourable results for both macroalgae and seagrass when comparing Z-scores from ImageJ but the pass rate is similar to Test A when comparing against the population mean.

+In general the pass rate using Z-scores against image analysis showed a much higher number of 'Fails', in total this amounted to 171 and 189 within the macroalgae and seagrass tests respectively.
+This was significantly higher than when results were compared against the sample mean producing a total of 50 and 34 'Fails' for the macroalgae and seagrass respectively.
+This trend is also apparent across all years with image analysis z-scores consistently resulting in a higher number of 'Fails' compared with z-scores from the mean with the greatest number of 'Fails' consistently being recorded from test C (10 x 10 square grid) (Figures 5 and 6), particularly when compared against image analysis.

-Table 1: Mean % cover and deviation from image analysis % cover for tests A, B and C for Macroalgae and Seagrass.
+Figure 5: Number of 'Fails' recorded for each macroalgae test method from ring tests RT01 through RT07.

+Figure 6: Number of 'Fails' recorded for each seagrass test method from ring tests RT03 through RT06.